Domestic violence in same-sex relationships: Gendered expectations

 Historically, domestic violence was viewed by many feminists as "a manifestation of patriarchal power".
 This definition saw domestic violence as a phenomenon acted out by men onto women, therefore leaving out male victims of domestic violence and victims of domestic violence in same-sex relationships.
 Some abusers even capitalize on the idea that domestic violence cannot occur in same-sex relationships to convince their partner that the abuse is normal or non-abusive.

 One idea that persists and is harmful to lesbians, is that sexual assault is less serious or aggressive when perpetrated by women.
 However, being sexually assaulted can be traumatic to victims regardless of the gender of the perpetrator.
 Similarly, women stalking other women or men seem as less threatening than the same actions being perpetrated by men, so lesbian victims of stalking may be ignored by law enforcement and other individuals.
 Part of this problem that specifically impacts lesbians is that lesbians are assumed to have perfect relationships specifically because there is no man involved in the situation.
 This idea of a "lesbian utopia" makes it more difficult for lesbians to report domestic violence, because often people do not believe it can be true.

 Gay men may feel that being battered is a threat to their masculinity, and thus are hesitant to report domestic violence.
 Some abusers may frame the abuse as simply an "expression of masculinity", which normalizes the physical violence.

 Data collection issues

 There are several problems with data collection about domestic violence in same-sex relationships, including lack of reporting, biased sampling, and lack of interest in studying same-sex domestic violence.
-For example, if samples are taken at a center that caters to LGBT individuals, the results may be artifactually high, as those who use these services may also be those in need of help, or artifactually low, as abusers often limit their partner's exposure to others, especially those who may recognize their relationship as abusive.
+For example, if samples are taken at a center that caters to LGBT individuals, the results may be artificially high, as those who use these services may also be those in need of help, or artificially low, as abusers often limit their partner's exposure to others, especially those who may recognize their relationship as abusive.